Introducing Redpanda Migrator for Redpanda Connect

 It’s worth clarifying that the source cluster consumer uses the foobar consumer group.
 We started the destination cluster consumer using the same consumer group; as you can see, it resumes reading messages from where the source consumer left off.

-Although the timestamp-based approach doesn’t guarantee exactly-once delivery, it minimizes the likelihood of message duplication and avoids the need for complex and error-prone offset remapping logic.
+Although the timestamp-based approach doesn’t guarantee exactly-once delivery, it minimizes the likelihood of message duplication and avoids the need for complex and error-prone offset translation logic.

-Kafka Migrator is a convenient new tool that simplifies migrations from any Kafka system to Redpanda.
+Redpanda Migrator is a convenient new tool that simplifies migrations from any Kafka system to Redpanda.
 It allows developers to easily move Kafka messages, schemas, and ACLs without digging into Kafka or Redpanda internals.
-We've designed Kafka Migrator as part of Redpanda Connect to make it simple to use and powerful to run at scale.
+We've designed Redpanda Migrator as part of Redpanda Connect to make it simple to use and powerful to run at scale.

 Ready to migrate without the migraine?
-Try Kafka Migrator yourself in Redpanda Cloud!
+Try Redpanda Migrator yourself in Redpanda Cloud!

 Graphic for downloading streaming data report